LuisFSouza/devlinks/README.md

 ## :pushpin: About

-DevLinks is a link aggregator developed during the Discovery course offered by Rocketseat
+DevLinks is a link aggregator developed during the Discover course offered by Rocketseat

 ## :wrench: Languages